top of page

 Climate Change

 A recent article in the (UK) Daily Telegraph claims there is already no case for giant nuclear reactors in any country.
-They cannot meet post Chernobyl and Fukushima safety demands at viable cost.
-Existing renewable energy resources, coupled to the huge potential of ECS has already rendered this technology obsolete.
+They cannot meet post-Chernobyl and Fukushima safety demands at a viable cost.
+Existing renewable energy resources, coupled to the huge potential of the Energy Conversion System has already rendered this technology obsolete.

-The strike price for Hinkley Point (UK) nuclear power station is £92.50 per MW/hr (2012 prices, inflation indexed).
+The strike price for Hinkley Point (UK) nuclear power station is £92.50 per MW/hr (2012 prices, inflation-indexed).
 The latest auctions for offshore wind came in at £40 per MW/hr, down from £117 in 2015.
-Because ECS operates 24/7 and can therefore generate up to 75% more annual revenue than an average wind turbine it is a fair bet that these prices can be matched or bettered.
+Because the Energy Conversion System operates 24/7 and can therefore generate up to 75% more annual revenue than an average wind turbine it is a fair bet that these prices can be matched or bettered.

 The Swedish mining company LKAB, in conjunction with others, will switch from making iron pellets to producing carbon-free sponge iron, using hydrogen technology.
 This move will cut an estimated 35m tonnes of CO2 from the atmosphere.
 For more information see: